Trump Experiences Sabotage And Deports Supporter’s Husband

 Trump Betrays Supporter

-Roberto was caught when he went to his yearly check in with ICE when hey informed Helen that her husband went in but never came out.
-Roberto was detained because he had once traveled to Niagara Falls and due to a mistake he went to the Canadian border.
-It was then everything went left for the family.
-They informed them that because Roberto did not have any paper work he was illegal and therefore would end up going to jail.
+Roberto was caught when he went to his yearly check in with ICE and they informed Helen that her husband went in but never came out.
+Roberto was detained because he had once traveled to Niagara Falls and due to a mistake, he went to the Canadian border.
+It was when everything went left for the family.
+They informed them that because Roberto did not have any paperwork, he was illegal and therefore would end up going to jail.
 He was then sent to jail for a few weeks and was informed that he has a limited number of months to leave the country.

-The reason Roberto is being deported today is because he was he did not leave on his own volition.
+The reason Roberto is being deported today is because he did not leave on his own volition.
 Roberto’s wife was pregnant at the time and needed to support her the best way he could as he figured out how to get a green card.
-The family is hoping that he will be able to come back to the United States in the next 9 months.
-They continue to have wishful thinking and positive thoughts despite their current situation.
+The family is hoping that he will be able to come back to the United States in the next nine months.
+They continue to have positive thoughts despite their current situation.

-Roberto apparently came into the U.S. illegally in 1998 and has been checking in with the Immigration and Customs Enforcement but due to the incident he had and after being detained his family now has to live without him.
+Roberto apparently came into the U.S. illegally in 1998 and has been checking in with the Immigration and Customs Enforcement but due to the incident he had and after being detained, his family now has to live without him.

 Trump Experiences Sabotage

-The Koch brothers on the other hand have other ideas.
+The Koch brothers, on the other hand, have other ideas.
 The republicans have not made a final decision when it comes to backing the president’s health reforms.
 Charles and David Koch have other plans for Trump and one would consider it both sabotage and bribery.
-It is apparent that the brother’s organization, which has a lot of pressure on the politicians, may exclude a lot of the republicans that vote the wrong way.
-The group has a lot of money to give for advertisements and other programs but will consider whom it is that is interested in working in their favor and who isn’t.
+It is apparent that the brothers’ organization, which has a lot of pressure on the politicians, may exclude a lot of the republicans that vote the wrong way.
+The group has a lot of money to give for advertisements and other programs but will consider anyone that is interested in working in their favor and who isn’t.

-The Americans for Prosperity president, Tim Phillips said that they wanted to make certain that lawmakers understand the policy consequences of voting for a law that keeps Obamacare intact.
-He said,
+The Americans for Prosperity president, Tim Phillips, said that they wanted to make certain that lawmakers understand the policy consequences of voting for a law that keeps Obamacare intact.
+He said the following.

 How will Trump save himself from this new setback?